 This proxy separates an already complex private distributed network, usually a WAN or campus network.
 This type of proxy adds structure and improves security in an internal network.

-2. Types Proxy Based on Traffic Flow.
+2. Types of Proxy Based on Traffic Flow.

 Another classification regarding location can be made based on the direction of traffic.
 Just like a firewall filters inbound and outbound traffic, a proxy can also be treated differently when sending or receiving traffic from the Internet.